BYFLEET, WEST BYFLEET AND PYRFORD RESIDENTS ASSOCIATION

 4. CESSATION OF MEMBERSHIP

-Any member whose subscription is in arrears by 2 years will cease to be a member of the Association at the discretion of the Street Representative, or until such membership subscription is paid.
+Any member whose subscription is in arrears by 2 years will cease to be a member of the Association.

 Any member who uses the Association’s name to further their own or any other person’s, association’s or organisation’s interests shall be deemed to be in breach of the Association’s rules and will forfeit membership.
 In exceptional circumstances the Committee shall have the discretion to rescind membership.